Joe & Melissa Gorga Mourn Sudden Loss

 Here’s what you need to know:

-On August 31, 2022, Joe took to Instagram to share a post in honor of J.D.
+On August 31, 2022, Joe took to Instagram to share a post in honor of J.R.

-“Rest in peace my brother,” he captioned the photo, adding the prayer hands emoji. “love you,” he added, tagging both J.D. and his wife.
+“Rest in peace my brother,” he captioned the photo, adding the prayer hands emoji. “love you,” he added, tagging both J.R. and his wife.

 “He was the best,” Melissa commented on the post.
-She also shared a post to her Instagram Stories in honor of J.D. but it has since expired.
+She also shared a post to her Instagram Stories in honor of J.R. but it has since expired.

 Several people dropped by the comments section of Gorga’s post to leave their condolences.